-Faculty Director Dr. Jie Gong leads the cluster in data collection through his past work performing large scale postdisaster reconnaissance missions such as after Superstorm Sandy; designing and deploying remote sensing systems for rapid response to large-scale coastal events; and modeling data collected through these approaches, among many projects.
+Faculty Director Dr. Jie Gong leads the cluster in data collection through his past work performing large scale post-disaster reconnaissance missions.
+For example, after Superstorm Sandy he led missions designing and deploying remote sensing systems for rapid response to large-scale coastal events, and modeling data collected through these approaches, among other objectives.

-The team also brings experience in data management and AI assisted data exploration, as well informed policy modeling through partner partnerships with the Bloustein School at Rutgers.
+The team also brings experience in data management and AI assisted data exploration, as well informed policy modeling through partnerships with the Bloustein School at Rutgers.

 CAIT research focuses on preserving, rehabilitating, and improving infrastructure; boosting network resilience; reducing life-cycle costs; and increasing mobility and safety.
-By leveraging collaborative research IRP can work to ensure that our infrastructure rebounds from potential disruptions.
+By leveraging collaborative research, IRP can help ensure that our infrastructure rebounds from potential disruptions.

 Since 1998, CAIT has been a designated USDOT University Transportation Center (UTC) and is currently the Region II UTC consisting of 9 leading research institutions in New York, New Jersey and Puerto Rico.

 By engaging partners at Rutgers University, the School of Engineering, and through its USDOT UTC program, CAIT has assembled a cluster of expertise, resources, and researchers to address resilience in the region.